moldach/shiny-filteRs/README.md

-# shiny-filteRs
+# Shiny-filteRs
-📷 shiny-filteRs 📸 is an R-Shiny (&amp; Python 🐍) Instagram-"like" application
+📷Shiny-filteRs 📸 is an Instagram-“like” application designed with shinyMobile, leveraging 12 Python 🐍 and R libraries for "filters" which are not only aesthetically pleasing but are based on mathematical formulae (e.g. Voronoi diagram).